-To help evaluate whether the activities the Foundation established during the year have achieved its short-term objectives, the Foundation uses the following indicators to measure, analyse and monitor its performance:
+To help evaluate whether the activities the Foundation established during the year have achieved its shortterm objectives, amongst other metrics, the Foundation uses the following indicators to measure, analyse and monitor its performance:

-Target Actual Comments Increase the percentage of the community who recognise stroke as a medical emergency 90% 75% Federal government funding secured to promote recognition Increase resources available for childhood and young stroke survivors Multiple None The first additional resource, 'Our Family's Stroke Journey' for parents will be launched in March 2020.
-Further resources will follow.
-Increase expenditure on research grant funding \$500,000 \$784,350 Sustain the percentage of total spend on stroke services and advocacy (prevention, treatment, recovery and research) 50% 51%
+Target Actual Comments Increase the percentage of the community who recognise stroke as a medical emergency 90% 79% Conducted a larger population health survey (than prior years) to enable better understanding of stroke awareness in regional, rural and culturally and linguistically diverse communities.
+Community messaging impacted by COVID19.
+Increase resources available for childhood and young stroke survivors 2 or more 33 Multiple resources delivered: Childhood stroke: Our Family's Stroke Journey, childhood stoke webpage, Little Stroke Warriors peer-to-peer support group.
+Young stroke survivors: website, ten workshops, five podcasts, fifteen videos, many stories, blog posts.
+Increase expenditure on research grant funding \$500,000 \$1,022,000 Funding received from the Medical Research Future Fund (MRFF) supported the growth in research expenditure.
+Sustain the percentage of total spend on stroke services and advocacy (prevention, treatment, recovery and research) 50% 47% Pandemic impacts slowed expenditure on stroke services.